uwhackweek/jupyterbook-template/.github/README.md

 ## Actions

-the `actions/` subfolder contains common [composite actions steps](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) that any Workflow can use.
+the `actions/` subfolder contains common [composite actions steps](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) that any workflow can use.

 #### [setupconda](./actions/setupconda/action.yaml)
 Steps to configure conda environment required to build the website.